Teohari Georgescu

-Teohari Georgescu (January 31, 1908 - December 31, 1976) was a Romanian statesman and a high-ranking member of the Romanian Communist Party.
+Teohari Georgescu (January 31, 1908 - December 31, 1976) was a Romanian statesman and a high-ranking member of the Romanian Communist Party during the Stalinist period.

 Early life

 Born in Chitila, near Bucharest, he was the third of seven children of Constantin and Aneta Georgescu.
 Georgescu, whose formal education ended after the fourth grade, began his career as an assistant in his father's store.
 In 1923, he was sent to the main printing house in Bucharest, Cartea Românească, to apprentice as a typesetter.
 Three years later, his father now dead, he joined the Gutenberg printers' union and secretly began to read Communist leaflets.
 He soon joined the Communist party, then illegal.

 Underground activity

 Georgescu became a member of the party's Central Committee and its secretariat, participating in secret meetings, organising strikes, and spreading leaflets.
 Siguranța Statului, the Kingdom of Romania's secret services, began to keep an eye on him, and he was first arrested in 1933 for authoring leaflets that were spread in the typesetters' room at Cartea Românească.
 A young and capable lawyer, Iosif Schraer, ensured that Georgescu was released after only two months in prison and a few beatings.

+In 1940, while in Moscow, Georgescu received training from NKVD agents, coordinated by Georgi Dimitrov; he learned both the secret code for corresponding with the Comintern, and a special technique for writing messages on glass.

 Further arrests followed; finally, after being detained in April 1941, the next month he was sentenced to ten years' imprisonment at Caransebeș.
 Gheorghe Gheorghiu-Dej named him leader of the prison's communist group before being transferred to Târgu Jiu prison in 1943.